Frames

 The grey boxes in the designs are image placeholders.
 You can replace them with static or dynamic images.
 We've applied appropriate responsive settings depending on the use case.

-If possible, use Figma or any design tool to edit your static images to the initial size and shape of the image placeholder.
-Then convert your images to WEBP as this will improve performance and SEO.
+If possible, use or any design tool to edit your static images to the initial size and shape of the image placeholder.
+Then convert your images to as this will improve performance and SEO.
 Ideally keep your image size under 250kb if you can.

 Examples